vsoch/watchme/docs/_docs/contributing/watcher.md

 #### Return Values

 The return value of your task is going to determine how it's processed by the watcher.
-WRITEME

-    a.
-If you want to write json data, return a dictionary
+#### File Objects

-    b.
-If you want to download an actual file, return the full path.
-It will be found to exist, and moved to the correct watcher folder.
+If your function returns a file that is found to exist, it will be moved into the task folder.
-    c.
+If your function names the file, it will be moved without changing the name.
+If the user defined a `file_name` parameter, it will be renamed to this.
+If you don't do a good job to name your file and the user doesn't specify this parameter, it will be the basename of the url provided.

+#### Json Objects

+If you want to write a json to file, either return a path to file (somewhere in tmp to be moved to the repository) or return a dictionary type, and it will be written to `result.json` in the task folder.
+If your user (or default task) specifies a `file_name` variable, it will be named this instead of `result.json`

+#### Text

 If a string is provided and it doesn't exist as a path, it's assumed to be some text to write to file.
+It will by default written to `result.txt` unless another `file_name` parameter is specified.

 #### Variables for Tasks